 The Department of Recreation and Leisure Studies is pleased to announce the opportunity for students to participate in a short-term study abroad to Costa Rica during the Spring semester in 2014.
-Ecotourism and Natural Resource Management G LA (RLS 27700) is a 3-credit course focusing on ecotourism in Costa Rica and culminating in a Spring Break trip.
+Ecotourism and Natural Resource Management G LA (RLS 27700) is a 2-credit course focusing on ecotourism in Costa Rica and culminating in a Spring Break trip, March 8-16, 2014.

 On this trip students will

-- visit Manuel Antonio National Park to observe tropical and marine wildlife Kayak in Terraba River Mangrove Forest Visit family farms and sugar cane Trapiche near Quepos and talk with local farmers
+- Visit Manuel Antonio National Park to observe tropical and marine wildlife Kayak in Terraba River Mangrove Forest

-- and volunteer with the ASANA turtle conservation project.
+- Volunteer with the ASANA turtle conservation project

 All activities co-led by certified Costa Rican guides trained in tropical biology.
 Students will attend two pre-trip and one post-trip class sessions at IC (arranged by students’ schedules).

 Estimated cost: ($2,996) (based on 10 students enrolled and current airfare—includes lodging, airfare, meals, guides, vans, park admissions, airport tax, travel insurance)

 Application deadline: Tuesday, December 31, 2013 ($35 application fee)

 Deposit deadline: Friday, January 10, 2014 ($500 deposit)

 To apply, click here.